sfu-dhil/wphp-docs/source/titles.rst

 .. _title-field-verified:

 Verified
   Indicates that two or more sources have been found or that the work has been hand-verified.
-For a detailed description of the verification process, see Project Methodology - Titles.
+For a detailed description of the verification process, see `Project Methodology - Titles <https://dhil.lib.sfu.ca/wphp/page/11>`_.

 .. _title-field-bibliographic-entry: